Is it Better to Sell a House Furnished or Unfurnished?

 Selling a house furnished means having at least some of the rooms with furniture, decorations, and personal items still in the house.
 “It could be that the person is still living there and has all of their belongings there, or it could be staged furnishing,” says Toll.
 It is more than just having a few pieces of random furniture sitting in the house.

-There are several pros to selling a house furnished, whether or not it is personal belongings or professionally staged — or even a mixture of both.
-These are pros to selling a furnished house:
+There are several pros to selling a house furnished, whether it is furnished with personal belongings or staged by a professional — or even a mixture of both.
+These are the pros to selling a furnished house:

 Paints a compelling picture for potential buyers